orange-cloudfoundry/cf-ops-automation/Readme.md

 #### deployment dependencies format (deployment-dependencies.yml)

-in deployment-dependencies.yml, it is possible to add secrets path to trigger the build
+in deployment-dependencies.yml, it is possible:

+    - to add secrets path to trigger the build
         resources:
           secrets:
             extented_scan_path: ["ops-depls/cloudfoundry", "...."]

+    - choose a bosh cli version.
+By default, bosh cli v2 is used unless v1 specified in cli_version

+        ``` yaml
+        deployment:
+          micro-bosh:
+            cli_version: v1
+            stemcells:
+                ...
+            releases:
+                ...
+        ```

 deployment-dependencies.yml sample (should be placed in ths boshrelease deployment dir):